Professional Negligence Claims

-These are claims in respect of financial loss against those who have professionally advised you (to include Solicitors, Barristers, Financial Advisers, Architects, Surveyors and Accountants, for example).
+These are claims in respect of financial loss against those who have professionally advised you (for example Solicitors, Barristers, Financial Advisers, Architects, Surveyors and Accountants).

 A case is generally considered to be professional negligence where it involves a professional whose services fail to meet the required standard.